The author of Job said:

-This verse alone points us to doing the best we possibly can to be perfect in God's eyes as He will always help us, never casting us away.
+This verse alone points us to doing the best possible to be perfect in God's eyes as He will always help us, never casting us away.

 The Hebrew word "tam" translated as” perfect” means “complete, morally innocent, having integrity".
 The Greek word "teleios" used in the NT means, “fully mature, complete, brought to its end, finished”.
 The phrase “perfect man” appears 4 times in KJV – Job 8:20, Psalm 37:37, Ephesians 4:13, and James 3:2.
 The question is "How do we become a perfect person in the eyes of God?"

-What has happened though is that continued improvement in the secular world has increased our comfort and our style of living, but unfortunately, mankind has left his spiritual development behind in pursuit of this secular development.
+What has happened though is that continued improvement in the secular world has increased our comfort and our style of living.
+Still, unfortunately, mankind has left its spiritual development behind in pursuit of this secular development.
 The truth is that we cannot hope for perfection without having a relationship with God and His Word.